vimchub/vaccineimpact/_posts/2017-08-23-new-lshtm-positions.md

 title: New Consortium positions based at LSHTM
 ---

-The London School of Hygiene & Tropical Medicine is recruiting two new positions within the Vaccine Impact Modelling Consortium:
+The London School of Hygiene and Tropical Medicine is recruiting two new positions within the Vaccine Impact Modelling Consortium:

 [Assistant Professor in Disease Modelling](https://jobs.lshtm.ac.uk/Vacancy.aspx?ref=EPH-IDE-62)